cervantestech/cervantestech.github.io/_posts/2020-05-21-hello-world.md

 title: Estreno de cervantes.pro
 layout: post
 categories: [HelloWorld]
-image: /assets/img/logo.jpg
+image: /assets/img/buho.jpg
-description: "Welcome to YAMT - Yet Another Minimal Theme."
+description: "Welcome to Enrique Cervantes' personal webpage"
 ---

 I am a passionate senior cybersecurity professional with a proven track record of working with multinational corporations such as Telefónica, IBM, Accenture, Orange, and Repsol.
 Over the course of my career, I have assisted companies from various industries, including banking, retail, telecommunications, pharmaceuticals, and oil & gas, in improving their cybersecurity posture.
 I have achieved this by defining secure architectures for prevention and utilizing my experience to detect and solve security issues.